Supporting the Use of Indigenous Foods in Child Nutrition Programs

 Conservation Partners:

-Traditional Eastern Woodlands Foodways Alliance-Baltimore American Indian Center (BAIC), Seven Generations United Association, The Reed Center for Ecosystem Reintegration, USDA, Just Harvest, NCGrowth, IndigineiTEA
+Traditional Eastern Woodlands Foodways Alliance (TEWFA), The Reed Center for Ecosystem Reintegration, Baltimore American Indian Center (BAIC), Seven Generations United Association, USDA, Just Harvest, NCGrowth, IndigineiTEA

 Project Description

-A team of W&M students will support the Traditional Eastern Woodlands Foodways Alliance Partners with workshops and data collection about the use of Traditional Indigenous Foods in Child Nutrition Programs.
+A team of W&M students are working with the Traditional Eastern Woodlands Foodways Alliance Partners to conduct multidisciplinary research to support their coalition building efforts to increase the use of Traditional Indigenous Foods in Child Nutrition Programs.

 Traditional Indigenous Food Systems are essential for maintaining the biodiversity and resilience of ecosystems and sustaining the health, wellbeing, and culture of Indigenous communities and other human communities.

-With a combination of programs and projects that include collaboration with academics, nutritionists, chefs, entrepreneurs, farmers, tribal communities, and tribal leaders, EWEA is currently working towards a regional 3-day summit in Fall 2025 or Spring 2026 to assess community assets (cultural, financial, human capital, land, etc.), and build a regional strategy between collaborators to build out this regional supply chain.
+With a combination of programs and projects that include collaboration with academics, nutritionists, chefs, entrepreneurs, farmers, and Indigenous communities, TEWFA is working towards a regional Summit in Spring 2026 than brings together collaborators to co-design and build out a regional supply chain.

 25-004-25 - CRP Year